 What Can I Do to Improve My Score?

-It’s quite possible that your low credit score is due to a legitimate circumstance beyond your control, for example, identity theft.
-If that is the case, make sure that you submit a letter with your loan application that explains any of your personal credit shortcomings and illustrates the steps you’ve taken to prevent it from happening again.
+If a negative ding on your credit report is due to a legitimate circumstance beyond your control (e.g.,identity theft), make sure that you submit a letter with your loan application that explains any of your personal credit shortcomings and illustrates the steps you’ve taken to prevent it from happening again.

-This is especially true if you have ever declared bankruptcy or have an established pattern of making late payments or no payments.
-For most people, getting these negative dings off of a credit report takes anywhere from seven to 10 years, so chances are you will need to offer some explanation when applying.
+If you have ever declared bankruptcy or have an established pattern of making late payments or no payments, it will be important for a financial institution to see demonstrated proof of improved money management.
+Negative dings remain on a credit report from seven to 10 years, so if there are negative reports, be prepared to offer some explanation when applying.

 Is This True for Every Lender?